elespike/SolutionGrabber/README.md

 Directory structure will be maintained whenever possible.

-Lines in the supplied text file starting with '#' will be ignored.
+Lines in the supplied text file starting with '#' will be ignored; lines starting with '!' will be excluded.
+>Examples:
+"# this is a comment" will be ignored entirely.
+>
+"! file.csproj" and all included source files will not be copied even if other .sln or .csproj files include file.csproj.
+>
+"! example\_dir" will be created empty even if other .sln or .csproj files include example\_dir or files within it. **Without a trailing slash, directories whose name starts with example\_dir will be excluded**.
+>
+"! example\_dir\" will be created empty even if other .sln or .csproj files include example\_dir or files within it.
+With a trailing slash, other directories whose name starts with example\_dir will still be included, since the slash delineates example\_dir.

 Run "SG.exe -h" to obtain the complete help text.